ShaylaWhite/gemsoflifegame/README.md

    - **Description**: After each game or set of guesses, players can review the life lessons they’ve earned throughout their gameplay.
    - **How it works**: Display a summary of the life lessons, reinforcing the motivational messages as players progress.

-## Life Lessons Learned from Project
+## 📖 Lessons Learned from the Project

 Developing **Gems of Life** was an incredible journey that tested and sharpened my technical and personal skills.
 This project taught me lessons that go beyond coding, mirroring the core values of perseverance, adaptability, and self-belief that are essential in both backend engineering and life.